-- A. Students should consult the yearly listing of courses offered provided by the Registrar's Office.
+A. Students should consult the yearly listing of courses offered provided by the Registrar's Office.
 Students wishing to obtain a minor must obtain the Department Head's approval for the minor.
-Extra courses are permitted but require the approval of the Dean of Science. - B. Professional Military Training (PMT) is delivered in a variety of formats, including one lecture/lab period per week, Monday evening training periods, on weekends, and on week-nights as appropriate.
+Extra courses are permitted but require the approval of the Dean of Science.

+B. Professional Military Training (PMT) is delivered in a variety of formats, including two lecture/lab periods per week, on weekends, and on weekinghts as appropriate.
 See PMT section for a detailed breakdown of PMT activity per year.